bv2/DataAnalysis4LifeSciencesHD/material/day13/README.md

 # Day 13

 Today we will repeat some concepts from the last days.
-For this go through the following exercise and hand them in by the end of today.
+For this go through the following exercise and hand them in by the end of today *before the Q&A session at 5 pm*.
 If parts are unclear, take your time to go back to the chapters in the book that covered this part.

 Wrap-up exercise: